 Feige : I think we certainly have enough powerful characters to do that.
 When and how, I don’t know, but I recently

-found myself in an undisclosed location; somebody tapped on my shoulder and I turned around and there was Scarlet Johansson, Brie Larson, Karen Gillan, Tessa Thompson, Pom Klementieff, Zoe Saldana – all saying, “Hey, when are we going to do a movie?!”
+found myself in an undisclosed location; somebody tapped on my shoulder and I turned around.
+There was Scarlet Johansson, Brie Larson, Karen Gillan, Tessa Thompson, Pom Klementieff, Zoe Saldana – all saying, “Hey, when are we going to do a movie?!”

 How do you balance all the films you have coming out?

 So it’s a great privilege to have this team in place.
-Most of, most of us have been together for almost the entire ten years at the studio which is very unusual in, in Hollywood.
+Most of us have been together for almost the entire ten years, which is very unusual in Hollywood.
 It’s great.